slommi71/icelandic_exercise_generator/README.md

 - gender of the word in second column
 - third column: singular with article
-- fourth column: plural without artcle
+- fourth column: plural without article
-- fifth with artcle
+- fifth column: plural with article

-the first sheet is to train nominativ, the second sheet to train accusativ.
+The first sheet is to train nominativ, the second sheet to train accusativ.

 Your own word list can be entered in `etc/ordabok.yaml` and thus adapted to your own learning progress.